-No practical ability to avoid the transfer - Economic consequence significantly more adverse We think that the phrase 'economic consequence significantly more adverse' is not specific enough since all kinds of economic considerations can be subsumed under it, e.g. the loss of reputation, the absolute or relative market position, etc. We think it would be very difficult to operationalise standards based on such interpretation of 'no practical ability to the transfer' and to draw a line between 'economic consequence significantly more adverse' and 'economic compulsion'.
-We feel that the existing guidance for a present obligation - i.e. the entity has little, if any, discretion to avoid the outflow of resources to another party - is far less ambiguous and results in more objective and comparable outcomes.
+No practical ability to avoid the transfer - Economic consequence significantly more adverse

+We think the term 'economic consequence significantly more adverse' is not specific enough as all kind of economic considerations can be subsumed by it, e.g. the loss of reputation, the absolute or relative market position, etc. We think it would be very difficult to operationalise standards based on such interpretation of 'no practical ability to the transfer' and to draw a line between 'economic consequence significantly more adverse' and 'economic compulsion'.
+We think the existing guidance for a present obligation - i.e. the entity has little, if any, discretion to avoid the outflow of resources to another party - is, in our view, far less ambiguous and results in more objective and comparable outcomes.